UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Upload Speed ProfileSymmetrical (Upload matches download)Asymmetrical (Slower uploads)

-Price After PromoTypically flat-rate with no steep second-year hikesUsually increases significantly after 12 to 24 months
+Price After PromoTypically flat-rate with no steep second-year hikesIncreases after 12 to 24 month promotional period

 Evaluating Xfinity vs. AT&T pricing requires you to look far beyond the flashy promotional rates plastered on billboards.
-Xfinity often advertises very low introductory rates, sometimes as low as $20 a month.
-However, that baseline price rarely reflects what you actually pay once the promotional period expires after 12 to 24 months.
-AT&T Fiber pricing is often simpler to forecast month to month, but you should still confirm your exact offer details to ensure there are no steep second-year price hikes.
+Xfinity often advertises very low introductory rates to get you through the door, sometimes dropping as low as $20 a month for basic speeds if bundled with mobile service.
+While they offer fantastic short-term savings and periodic multi-year price guarantees, those rates inevitably expire.
+AT&T Fiber pricing is often simpler to forecast month to month, providing a transparent, flat rate that protects you from steep second-year price hikes.

 Plan NamePriceDownload SpeedsConnection Type